Gabriel helps Sooners top No. 19 Kansas, end skid at 3 games

-Gabriel was injured in the second quarter of Oklahoma’s loss to TCU on October 1, and the offense had sputtered in nearly seven quarters without him heading into the Kansas game.
-But a week after the Sooners were held to 195 yards against Texas, Oklahoma (4-3, 1-3 Big 12) exploded for 701 yards.
+Gabriel was injured in the second quarter of Oklahoma’s loss to TCU on October 1, and the team’s offense had sputtered in nearly seven quarters without him heading into the Kansas game.
+But a week after the Sooners were held to 195 yards against Texas, Oklahoma (4-3, 1-3 Big 12) exploded for 701 yards against the Jayhawks.

+Gabriel had been in concussion protocol, but he passed tests during the week, clearing the way for him to play.

+“I’m grateful for every opportunity I step out there because I know this game is aggressive,” he said.

 It was Oklahoma’s 18th straight win over Kansas, with all the victories coming by double digits.
 The Sooners haven’t lost to the Jayhawks since 1997.